ybarnatan/arg-football/LPF_arg.md

 ## 3.- Difference goal result: most probable scenarios

-What about draws? for this, we need to know when the difference between the home and away team Poisson distributions is 0.
+What about draws? this is another way of inspecting the home effect.
+For this, we need to know when the difference between the home and away team Poisson distributions is 0.
 The distribution that results from subtracting one Poisson from another is called a Skellam distribution.

     ## <ScaleContinuousPosition>
     ##  Range: